6 Choosing Your Future

 The phrase software engineering has been around since Margaret Hamilton (figure 6.3) led the development of software for the Apollo Guidance Computer in the sixties.
 However, the practice of software engineering has been around even longer right back to Ada Lovelace in the nineteenth century.

+Margaret Hamilton is credited with being the first person to coin the term “software engineering”.
 The role of software engineer has been around for a long time but there are plenty of other roles for computer scientists to choose from.
 Public domain image of Margaret Hamilton in 1969 standing next to all of the printed code for the navigation software that she and her MIT team produced for the Apollo Guidance Computer via Wikimedia Commons w.wiki/3YJW adapted using the Wikipedia app 🚀

-While software and hardware engineering are popular roles taken by computer scientists, they are not the only roles that graduates and undergraduates of Computer Science go into.
+Software engineers (or software developers if you prefer) are one of the most popular roles for graduates (see e.g. figure 7.8) but there are plenty of affiliated roles that computer scientists can choose besides software engineering.
+While engineering are popular roles taken by computer scientists, they are not the only roles that graduates and undergraduates of Computer Science go into.
 What are the other options beyond the default setting of software engineer?

 These roles are not exclusive either, they are just some of the roles that you might find yourself applying for and playing as a Computer Scientist.
 There’s also several different names for what is essentially software engineering or hardware engineering including: